 Once you have purchased your vacation home within one of the Orlando short term rental zones, you will need to apply for operating licenses.
 You will need a business license and a tourism tax license from the county where you property is located.
 These licenses are absolutely required in order to rent out your property for short term rentals.
 Not having a license can subject the owner to fines of $250 per day for non-compliance.

 Essentially the licenses permit you to operate your vacation home as a small hotel.
-The licenses are inexpensive to purchase and are only issued to owners of vacation homes that are legally permitted to offer short term rentals within compliant short term rental communities.
-The management company you employ will apply for these licenses on your behalf.
+The annual licenses are inexpensive and are only issued to owners of vacation homes that are legally permitted to offer short term rentals within compliant short term rental communities.
+The management company you employ can apply for these licenses on your behalf.

 Why should I buy in the Orlando Short Term Rental zones?